 All application materials should be submitted through Rackham Graduate School’s online application.
-Transcripts should not be sent to the Department of Anthropology but should be sent to Rackham.
+Official transcripts should not be sent to the Department of Anthropology but should be sent to Rackham.

-When you submit your online application it will be available to both Rackham and the Department automatically.
-There is no need to send application to the Department.
+When you submit your online application, it will be available to both Rackham and the Department automatically.
+There is no need to send your application or application materials to the Department.
 That includes your Academic Statement, Personal Statement, and writing sample(s) that are uploaded to your CollegeNET online application.
 Letters of recommendation should also be submitted online by the recommender.

-What are your minimum GRE scores and GPA requirements?
+What are your minimum GRE General Test Scores and GPA requirements?

-There are no GRE or GPA requirements or cut-offs.
+There are no minimum GRE test scores or GPA requirements.
 From our Application Handbook:

-GRE: Successful applicants normally have a verbal and quantitative score of 160 and an analytical writing score of 5.0 and above on the GRE.
+GRE General Test: Successful applicants normally have a verbal score of 160, a quantitative score of 160, and an analytical writing score of 5.0 and above on the GRE.
 GRE scores can only be judged in conjunction with the student's Academic and Personal Statements, letters of recommendation, academic record, experience, and background.

 GPA: An applicant for admission to the Department of Anthropology is expected to have at least a grade average of B+ (3.3 on a 4.0 scale) in his/her undergraduate course work and some preparation in anthropology.
 Although it is important, the grade record is not an exclusive criterion for admission and factors in the applicant's academic record are taken into consideration (e.g., a trend toward better grades or graduation from a school known for its rigorous grading practices).

 It is impossible to judge whether your chances of admission will be better or worse based solely on your GRE score or your GPA (or even both).
 The faculty takes into consideration all elements of an application when making admission decisions.